Previous Page Next Page

 Night Care

 Child care offered between the hours of 9 p.m. and 6 a.m.
-This is regulated as child day care, not residential child care, as long as the children are not in care for 24 hours a day.
+This is regulated as child day care, not residential child care, when the children are not in care for 24 hours a day.

 Operation